JoeyyScott/general-gielinor-game/README.md

 - #### User goals

     + As a **user**, I want to understand the website's purpose on my first visit.
-    + As a **user**, I want to easily be able to smoothly use all the desired function of the site.
+    + As a **user**, I want to easily be able to smoothly use all the desired functions of the site.
-    + As a **user**, I want to expand my RuneScape game knowledge in an intuitve way.
+    + As a **user**, I want to expand my RuneScape game knowledge in an intuitive way.
     + As a **user**, I want to be able to view and use the site on any device.
     + As a **user**, I want to see other work the site owner has created.
     + As a **user**, I want to be able to contact the site owner with any questions I would like to see added.